openteamsinc/openteams-scrud-strategy/source/scrud-client.rst

 Caching Client
 --------------

-An :ref:`envelopes` aware wrapper for the browser's `Cache` API.
+An :ref:`envelopes <Envelope Properties>` aware wrapper for the browser's `Cache` API.
 All HTTP requests made by SCRUD Vue/Nuxt components will be made through the Caching Client.
 The Caching Client will notify components that are listening to a particular URL when the resource for that URL is known to have changed.
-The Caching Client will cache all :ref:`envelopes` contained in a resource.
+The Caching Client will cache all :ref:`envelopes <Envelope Properties>` contained in a resource.

 JSON-LD Context Lookup
 ----------------------